 A flying instructor had a heart attack mid-flight.
 The pilot with him thought he was joking, according to an investigation.

-A flying instructor had a heart attack during a flight and died – but the pilot with him thought that he was joking, according to a report from the U.K.'s Air Accidents Investigation Branch.
+A flying instructor had a heart attack during a flight and died – but the pilot with him thought that he was joking, according to a report recently released by the U.K.'s Air Accidents Investigation Branch.

 A qualified pilot, who wanted to fly from Blackpool Airport to another airfield, decided the wind conditions were too challenging for him to fly on his own, so he asked a 57-year-old flying instructor to accompany him.